MISP/misp-book/managing-feeds/README.md

   * Local: Hosted on the local server.
 On this case, a new checkbox "Remove input after ingestion" will appear.
 If checked, the source is deleted after usage.
 ![Remove Input](./figures/removeinput.png)

-* Url: Url of the feed, where it is located
+* Url: Url of the feed, where it is located (for Local hosted files, point to the manifest.json e.g. /home/user/feed-generator/output/manifest.json)

 * The Source Format can be:
 ![Source Format](./figures/sourceformat.png)